 A complete list of services requiring prior authorization is available on our websites.
-Services included in the AIM program are noted in the description field.
+Services included in the Carelon Medical Benefits Management program are noted in the description field.

-To Request Prior Approval through AIM:
+To Request Prior Approval through Carelon Medical Benefits Management:

-Ordering/referring nonradiological physicians must contact AIM to obtain an order number before scheduling elective outpatient diagnostic imaging services and genetic testing.
+Ordering/referring nonradiological physicians must contact Carelon Medical Benefits Management to obtain an order number before scheduling elective outpatient diagnostic imaging services and genetic testing.
 In addition, servicing providers should confirm that an order number has been obtained prior to service delivery.

-There are two ways to obtain an order number for diagnostic imaging services or for prior authorization submission for genetic testing.:
+There are two ways to obtain an order number for diagnostic imaging services or for prior authorization submission for genetic testing:

-- By calling AIM toll-free at 877-291-0510. - By using AIM's ProviderPortal at https://aimspecialtyhealth.com/providerportal/.
-Since many providers already use AIM's ProviderPortal, there is no need to register again.
-If a provider is new to AIM, they will need to register at https://aimspecialtyhealth.com/providerportal/. - Genetic testing requests must be made by the ordering provider.
+- By calling Carelon Medical Benefits Management toll-free at 877-291-0510. - By using the Carelon Medical Benefits Management ProviderPortal at ProviderPortal.com.
+Since many providers already use the ProviderPortal, there is no need to register again.
+If a provider is new to Carelon Medical Benefits Management, they will need to register at ProviderPortal.com. - Genetic testing requests must be made by the ordering provider.
 Requests from testing labs will not be accepted.